tflem/newburgh_steak_app/newburgh_steak_house/README.md

+# Newburgh Steak House Web Application

-Welcome to Newburgh Steak House.
+> Welcome to Newburgh Steak House.
 This is a steak restaurant website/blog application, which features or will feature the following:

-* Ruby on Rails
+* Ruby on Rails 5
 * HTML
 * CSS
 * jQuery